Marxism, system theory and EA

-Social systems are sometimes classified into what is presumed to be an inexorable historical sequence.
+Some classify social systems into what is presumed to be an inexorable historical sequence.

 E.g. a history that starts with family groups and clans, and progresses through feudal societies to democracies.

-Some suggest modern social systems thinking derives from, or is an advanced application of, general system theory.
-E.g.
+They see social systems thinking an advanced application or development of general system theory.

 You might reasonably view the history of system thinking as running in the opposite direction:

 Social systems thinking – in both hard and soft flavours - emerged towards the end of the 19th century.

 General systems theory emerged in the 1950s; enterprise architecture emerged in the 1980s.

 Social systems thinking tends departs from general system theory in one or more of the ways listed below.

 General system theory

 About roles, rules and regular behaviors